Automattic/jetpack/readme.txt

 **Enhancements**
 * Custom CSS: add new set of font properties that can be used in the CSS editor.
 * Sitemaps: add CLI commands to purge and built the sitemaps.
+* Sitemaps: only display the reporter log success messages if `JETPACK_DEV_DEBUG` is defined.

 **Improved compatibility**